Why Pothos Is Considered a Sacred and Symbolic Plant in So Many Cultures

 Ridding Homes of Negative Energy

-Pothos plants are also popular for use in Feng Shui, for their low-maintenance nature and ability to purify the air.
+Pothos plants are also popular in Feng Shui, for their low-maintenance nature and ability to purify the air.
 But that’s not all they do.

 According to the principles of Feng Shui, Pothos plants are also believed to remove negative or stagnant energy from the corners of your home.